U.S. National Committee for URSI

 Encouraging and increasing the involvement of graduate students and young scientists in radio science is a high priority of the USNC-URSI.
-Every full-time student at a U.S. university who is the primary author and presenter on an accepted paper is eligible to receive a travel award to attend the January National Radio Science Meeting in Boulder, Colorado.
-Every year, the USNC-URSI provides travel awards to approximately 100 students.
-The USNC also provides travel fellowships for students at U.S. universities to present papers at the periodic North American Radio Science Meetings (NARS).
+Every full-time student at a U.S. university who is the primary author and presenter on an accepted paper is eligible to apply for travel support to attend the January National Radio Science Meeting in Boulder, Colorado.
+Every year, the USNC-URSI provides travel support to approximately 100 students.
+The USNC also provides travel support for students at U.S. universities to present papers at the periodic North American Radio Science Meetings (NARS).

 The Ernest K. Smith Student Paper Competition is organized at each National Radio Science Meeting.
-Papers are reviewed by representatives of the 10 USNC-URSI commissions and the top three authors are invited to present their research at a special plenary session.
+Papers are reviewed by representatives of the ten USNC-URSI commissions, and the top three authors are invited to present their research at a special plenary session.
 Awards are given for First Prize ($1000), Second Prize ($750), and Third Prize ($500).

-Funding for the student travel fellowships is provided by the National Science Foundation, the U.S. Army Research Office, and USNC/URSI meeting funds.
+Funding for student travel reimbursement is provided by the National Science Foundation and USNC-URSI meeting funds.
 Information on the student travel support program and the student paper competition is available when registering for the National Radio Science Meeting.
-Please visit the conference website at www.nrsmboulder.org
+Please visit the conference website at www.nrsmboulder.org.

-The USNC-URSI sponsors several international URSI awards presented triennially at the URSI General Assembly.
-The support for these awards comes from private funds:
+The USNC-URSI sponsors several international URSI awards and prizes presented triennially at the URSI General Assembly.
+The support for these awards and prizes comes from private funds:

 - The Booker Gold Medal is awarded for outstanding contributions to telecommunications or a related discipline.